Toward a unified data-driven turbulence model through multi-objective learning: Methodology

-where $k$ is the turbulence kinetic energy, and $\mathbf{I}$ is the second-order identity tensor.
-According to the general eddy-viscosity formulation~\citeS{pope1975more}, the normalized Reynolds stress anisotropy, $\boldsymbol{b} = \boldsymbol{a}/(2k)$, can be represented as a linear combination of ten tensor bases $\mathbf{T}^{(i)}$ with coefficient functions $g^{(i)}$:
+where $k$ is the turbulence kinetic energy and $\mathbf{I}$ is the second-order identity tensor.
+The normalized anisotropy tensor is defined as $\mathbf{b} = \mathbf{a}/(2k)$.
+According to the general eddy-viscosity formulation~\cite{pope1975more}, the normalized anisotropy tensor~$\mathbf{b}$ can be expressed as a linear combination of ten tensor bases: